WordPress/wordcamp.org/readme.md

 If you have a question about using your site, or contributing to the platform, please email [support@wordcamp.org](mailto:support@wordcamp.org) or join the `#meta-wordcamp` channel in [the official WordPress Slack workspace](https://make.wordpress.org/chat/).

+### Bugs & Feature Requests

+We encourage community members and organizers to [open issues for bugs & feature requests.](https://github.com/WordPress/wordcamp.org/issues/new/choose) We go through and prioritize issues at least once a month.
+We also have a monthly meeting where we discuss current tickets, patches, and PRs.
+This usually happens on the third Thursday of the month, you can watch for announcements on the [make.wordpress.org/meta blog.](https://make.wordpress.org/meta/)

 ## Security

 Please report security vulnerabilities via [our HackerOne bounty program](https://hackerone.com/wordpress).